 A twist-lock collection cup that keeps the cup secure yet makes it easy to remove from the system.
 This also seals the foam tower to eliminate annoying salt creep.

-AquaC has increased the mixing box size by about 40%, and the reaction towers are also taller and wider as well.
+AquaC has increased the mixing box size by about 40%, and the reaction towers are taller and wider as well.
 These improvements have helped to increase contact time and therefore the overall performance is increased.

 As you can see, these are some nice improvements and features.